-The new donor recognition model was implemented July 1, 2020.
-All donors who make a qualifying gift receive the benefits of being a Friend of The Arboretum.
-This process is managed by Arboretum administrative staff.
+Results: The acknowledgement of donors is an ongoing and continuing effort by The Arboretum postdissolution of the Friends of The Arboretum Board of Directors.
+A new donor recognition model was implemented starting July 1, 2020.
+All donors who make a qualifying gift receive the benefits of being an Arboretum Friend.
+This process is the responsibility of The Arboretum's director.